victorb/pincoop/readme.md

 All in a very open and transparent way.

+### Contributing

+There are mainly three ways you can contribute.

+1. Donate money to people willing to hosts node.
+As project owner, I'm willing to host nodes in location of your chosing, and manage the node for use in OpenIPFS.
+Donate via Bitcoin `1MFZHmG3HAtQLHv3yvRn5VWRmF1Aa7u8FC` or Paypal `victorbjelkholm+paypal@gmail.com` and open an issue about your donation, so I can tell you the progress of setting up the node for OpenIPFS.
+2. You can manage your own node and copy-paste the public multiaddr directly in http://openipfs.xyz/nodes/add.
+You'll need to set the API config in ~/.ipfs/config to listen to 0.0.0.0.
+Better security will come in the future.
+3. Third way of contributing is to help with the software behind OpenIPFS.
+There are two parts, the backend that does polling of the nodes and sends API requests to the connected nodes, and the frontend which is a redux applicaiton.

 ### Installation

 Easiest is to use docker to run OpenIPFS in your own network.